swseighman/GraalVM-Hands-On-Workshop/ex05/README.md

-## Exercise 5: SpringBoot and GraalVM Native Image
+## Exercise 5: Spring Boot and GraalVM Native Image

 ![](../images/spring.png)

-This exercise will focus on GraalVM and Spring Boot.
+This exercise will focus on GraalVM and Spring Boot and was tested with Spring Boot 2.4.2.

 ### Exercise 5.1: Clone the sample SpringBoot Application